hieutheanalyst/general/README.md

 # Some of my work

-Below are some of the work I have done that can be shared publicly without affecting company or customer interests.
+Below are some of the work I have done that can be shared publicly without violating company or customer interests.

 ## Backtesting and Optimizing Trading Strategy